Opportunities

 Houston Parks Board works to connect all Houstonians through public greenspaces, a network of parks and trails that bring Houston’s bayous and its people together.
 We seek an accomplished professional with a demonstrated track record of leading teams, mobilizing resources, and building sustainable constituencies to design and deliver transformational projects.

-President & CEO, Unity Foundation
+• President & CEO, Trailhead Community Health Foundation of Greater Akron

-President & CEO, New Foundation
+President & CEO, Trailhead Community Health Foundation of Greater Akron

 Posted 4/23/25 · Akron, OH, United States